mdillemuth/meet-app/README.md

 #### User Story:

-- As a _user_ I should be able to _“view data graphs on the main page”_ so that _I quickly see how many events will take place in a given city and the popularity of event genres_
+- As a _user_, I would like to be able to _see a chart showing the upcoming events in each city_ so that _I know what events are organized in which city_

 #### Scenario 1: Show a chart with the number of upcoming events in each city